Computer-Programming-A/LightsOut/README.md

 Program requirements
 --------------------
 * Your lights out game must have at least a 5 x 5 grid that uses an 2d array.
 (Look at the example on slide ? of the [slide presentation](https://docs.google.com/presentation/d/1fm_Di0qR4HpRWTf8tJtcW3u5by3OrilfXIPZ517K1js/edit?usp=sharing) for one way to use a 2d array to represent the grid.)
-* Customize the HTML and CSS of the web page that displays your game.
+* Customize the HTML and CSS of the web page that displays your game
-* Submit the URL of your game to Google classroom using the "present" link on p5.
+* Submit the URL of your game to Google classroom using the "present" link in p5

 Extensions
 -----------